Product Review: Outlier

 I had a great experience with Outlier Premium too.
 As someone who enjoys betting NFL props, I really enjoyed the target share feature within a players profile which can be broken down by redzone targets.
 This type of information can be valuable for bettors who enjoy anytime TD props or those examining the impact of certain injuries.

 My only words of caution with using Outlier is that bettors should use critical thinking skills while analyzing Outlier’s trends, rather than blindly following trends.
-For instance, after we learned 49ers RB Christian McCaffrey was injured, props for his backup RB Jordan Mason appeared in the app with trends related to Mason’s recent performances.
+For instance, during the 2024 season after 49ers RB Christian McCaffrey was injured, props for his backup RB Jordan Mason appeared in the app with trends related to Mason’s recent performances.
 However, Mason’s recent games when he was a backup are much less relevant to his current situation so those trends should be taken with a grain of salt.

 Improvements To Outlier